top of page

 About

-Fagan's pieces continue to be selected for showcase in national conferences, including but not limited to the Women Composer's Festival of Hartford, Eugene Difficult New Music Ensemble, completing a residency with the Walden school, and the Electronic Music Midwest Festival.
-In light of her contribution to the development of the undergraduate composition program at UNL, she has received multiple grants to further her work, including the Ida M. Vreeland Award for outstanding creativity, the Vada Kinmann Oldfield grant for academic and artistic advocacy of minorities, the John Phillips Sousa band award, and the 2018 Nebraska Young Artist award.
+Her pieces continue to be selected for showcase in national conferences, including the SHE Festival for Women in Music, Electronic Music Midwest Festival, the International Women Composer’s Festival of Hartford, the Eugene Difficult New Music Ensemble, and completing a residency with the Walden school.
+She has received multiple grants to further her work, including the Ida M. Vreeland Award, the Vada Kinmann Oldfield grant for academic and artistic advocacy of minorities, the John Phillips Sousa Band Award, and the 2018 Nebraska Young Artist award.

 bottom of page